Providing Integrated Care for Complex Heart Transplant Patients

-Since 1984, we have performed approximately 800 heart transplants.
+Since 1984, we have performed more than 900 heart transplants.
 We have also implanted more than 500 ventricular assist devices (VADs), most as a way to “bridge” patients to transplant.
 In addition, we can provide the multidisciplinary care required for complex transplant patients, encompassing specialists in advanced circulatory support, cardiac critical care, nutrition and social work.
 Our physicians also offer advanced experience treating patients with congenital heart disease, inherited cardiomyopathies (such as hypertrophic cardiomyopathy) and transplant infectious disease.

 Reasons for Heart Transplant

 There are a variety of reasons a patient may require a heart transplant, including: